braintreedev/sample-12-paypal-adaptive-payments-chained-parallel-php/README.md

-# Using the PayPal Adaptive Payment API in PHP to make a Chained/Parallel payment
+# Using the PayPal Adaptive Payment API in PHP to make a Chained and Parallel payment

-This is an example of the PayPal Adaptive Payment API in PHP to make a Chained/Parallel payment.
+This is an example of the PayPal Adaptive Payment API in PHP to make a Chained and Parallel payment.

-This code does not use an SDK although it uses a basic wrapper to handle the NVP API.
-You can use [this library](https://github.com/commercefactory/paypal-adaptive-payments-wrapper-php) as a drop in for your project.
+This code does not use an SDK but instead uses a basic wrapper to handle the NVP API.
+You can use [this wrapper](https://github.com/commercefactory/paypal-adaptive-payments-wrapper-php) as a drop in for your project.

 ## Technology